 Partners enter couple relationships with an inner speech organized by early object relations; a shared language develops when partners create a third entity that cannot be reduced to either one.
 With a Peircean preference for thirdness, this language arises from affect (firstness) yet consolidates as semiotic interpretation (thirdness), thereby becoming a new habit.
 The therapist’s critical role is to function as a representamen, an interpreting–facilitating presence: to help pause un-symbolized primary discourse, to discern when it stems from past repetitions and when from contemporary shared life, and to translate projections into a shared language.

-VI.3 The couple therapist’s task and the third (and at times the fourth) space
+C. The couple therapist’s task and the third (and at times the fourth) space

 The couple therapist’s task is to create and maintain a working space in which challenges are made explicit in real time: identifying types of conflict, differentiating discourse states, and preserving the distinction between individual and couple speech.
 Not infrequently the therapist occupies the role of the mediating third; at times, a fourth space is cultivated—a site in which couple discourse itself germinates and grows as a shared symbolic order.

-VI.4 Clinical conclusions
+D. Clinical conclusions

 “Couple discourse” clarifies how meaning is generated simultaneously at the personal and interpersonal levels, and how these processes may be harnessed to reduce conflict and foster intimacy.
 The vignettes suggest that when partners learn to listen and to speak in new ways, conflict becomes less convoluted, more empathic, and richer in possibilities for choice.
 Couple discourse is not a technique but a living language—a dialogical presence in which change becomes possible: a continual play between unconscious repetition and conscious creation, between the solitude of the self and the shared life of partners.